Write your book in Reedsy Studio. Try the beloved writing app for free today.

 Direct vs indirect characterization: How to show and tell

-Characterization describes the way a writer or actor creates or implies a character's personality, their inner life and psyche.
-Two main ways to reveal your characters are direct characterization and indirect characterization.
-What are these character creation techniques?
-Read on for examples of characterization that illustrate both:
+Characterization describes the way a writer or actor creates or implies a character's personality, their inner life, and their psyche.
+The two main ways to flesh out your characters are direct characterization and indirect characterization.

 What is direct characterization?

-To begin with a definition of direct characterization, this means the author explicitly tells the reader a character's personality.
+Direct characterization means that the author explicitly tells the reader a character's personality or traits.

 Looking up, there he was - Mr. Ramsay - advancing towards them, swinging, careless, oblivious, remote.
 A bit of a hypocrite? she repeated.
 Oh no - the most sincere of men, the truest (here he was), the best; but, looking down, she thought, he is absorbed in himself, he is tyrannical, he is unjust…

-Through Lily, we learn Ramsay is 'absorbed in himself' or self-absorbed, tyrannical - we read direct statements about Ramsay's personality that help us picture him and how he comes across to others.
+This is direct characterization: through Lily’s thoughts and memory of Mr Bankes’ description, Woolf describes Mr. Ramsay's traits directly: sincere and true, but unjust.
+Through Lily, we also learn Ramsay is 'absorbed in himself' or self-absorbed and tyrannical.
+These direct statements about Ramsay's personality help us picture him and how he comes across to others.

 What is indirect characterization?

-'Indirect characterization' shows readers your characters' traits without explicitly describing them.
+'Indirect characterization' shows readers your characters' traits without explicitly describing or naming them.

-To give simpler examples of direct vs indirect characterization, for direct you might write, 'Jessica was a goofy, eccentric teacher'.
+To give simple examples of direct vs indirect characterization, the former might be written as such: 'Jessica was a goofy, eccentric teacher'.

-For indirect revelation of Jessica's character, you might write instead, 'Jessica had named the stick with a hook on the end she used to open the classroom's high windows Belinda and would regale her children with stories of Belinda's adventures (even though they were fourteen, not four)'.
+But for indirect revelation of Jessica's character, you might instead write: 'Jessica had named the stick with a hook on the end she used to open the classroom's high windows Belinda, and would regale her students with stories of Belinda's adventures (even though they were fourteen, not four)’.

-In the second example of characterization above (the indirect kind), it is inferred that Jessica is goofy and eccentric.
-She names inanimate objects and tells teenagers stories of make-believe that would probably be better-suited to younger children.
+In the second example of characterization (the indirect kind), it is implied that Jessica is goofy and eccentric.
+Despite being an adult herself, she names inanimate objects and tells teenagers stories of make-believe that would probably be better suited to younger children.

 Joad took a quick drink from the flask.
 He dragged the last smoke from his raveling cigarette and then, with callused thumb and forefinger, crushed out the glowing end.
 He rubbed the butt to a pulp and put it out the window, letting the breeze suck it from his fingers.